Meditation Techniques For Anxiety: Mindfulness-Based Therapy And Guided-Meditation

 Online mental health support for anxiety

 In addition to incorporating meditation and other mindfulness practices into your daily routine, it may be beneficial to add weekly therapy to your self-care regimen.
-With BetterHelp, you can connect with licensed mental health professionals who specialize in treating anxiety with mindfulness-based therapies and attend regular sessions from the comfort of home.
+With BetterHelp, you can connect with licensed mental health professionals who specialize in clinical psychology, particularly in treating anxiety and other related mental health conditions with mindfulness-based therapies, and attend regular sessions from the comfort of your home without the need to travel to a doctor’s office.

 Research has found that online therapy for anxiety disorders is comparable to face-to-face modalities, and may be preferable for those who need a convenient, flexible, low-cost alternative.

-With BetterHelp, you can attend weekly virtual sessions, plus benefit from guided journaling, group sessions, digital therapy worksheets, and educational webinars.
+With BetterHelp, you can attend weekly virtual sessions with a licensed mental healthcare professional or therapist, plus benefit from guided journaling, group sessions, digital therapy worksheets, and educational webinars.

 Takeaway